A Missional People -

 Denominational mission programs that we support include World Mission Offering, America For Christ, One Great Hour of Sharing, and the Retired Ministers and Missionaries Fund.
 Gifts to Canonicus Camp and Conference Center have supported camperships for Providence youth.

-The folks at TBC do what they can to reach out into the community, including beautifying local areas with trash clean-ups.
-It’s our way of being the hands and feet of Jesus.
+The folks at TBC do what we can to reach out into the community with God's love.

 Denominational mission programs that we support include World Mission Offering, America For Christ, One Great Hour of Sharing, and the Retired Ministers and Missionaries Fund.
 Gifts to Canonicus Camp and Conference Center have supported camperships for Providence youth.

-The folks at TBC do what they can to reach out into the community, including beautifying local areas with trash clean-ups.
-It’s our way of being the hands and feet of Jesus.
+The folks at TBC do what we can to reach out into the community with God's love.